Federal University of Minas Gerais: History

 In 1968, a university reform altered profoundly the structure of UFMG.
 The College of Philosophy spawned multiple institutions: the College of Philosophy and Human Sciences, the Institute of Biological Sciences, the Institute of Exact Sciences, the Institute of Geosciences and the Colleges of Literature and Education.

 Additional courses have been established, among them agronomy, archival science, theater, museology, control engineering, computational mathematics, and speech therapy/audiology.

+In 2025 UFMG has 32 areas of knowledge including the global ranking QS 2025.